 Fourteen years ago when Paul accompanied her wife to her mother’s home in Inner Mongolia, he caught the fancy of a local school, and was invited to give lessons.
 “At the time, I was the only foreigner at the town.
 I taught two weeks to kill my time.
 Little did I thought, they invited again to come back after I went back to UK.”
 Paul thought the job can offer him an overseas experience on one hand, the opportunity to get along with his wife’s family on the other hand.
 Why not do it?
 So he accepted it without hesitation.

 Paul at AIDI International School [Photo provided to Qianlong]

 An occasional decision as such tied him with China ever since.
 Two years later, he and his wife came to Beijing.

-The school covers causes from elementary to high school of America, British and Australian and opens art projects.
-Paul’s work is control the overall academic development of all phases and modes-- everyday, he has to sit down and hold meetings with different project leaders, discussing education and academic management.
+The school covers courses from elementary to high school of America, British and Australian and opens art projects.
+Paul’s work is to control the overall academic development of all phases and modes -- every day, he has to sit down and hold meetings with different project leaders, discussing education and academic management.
 Sometimes, he has to hold one-on-one conversation with individual teachers.

 Among all the works, the hardest part as a foreigner principal is to see that his staff members, many of whom are Chinese work at different educational phase or with different educational mode know, understand and practice the cultural principle that the school runs all through.
 “Many employees felt how it is possible that a foreigner knows well what they want.
 Actually, the over-ten-year local life has deepened my understanding of Chinese culture and Chinese people, and that enables me tell the diversity, and more importantly, I respect the diversity, I respect every individual’s logic and custom.
 I won’t look at anybody through a pair of tinted spectacles, I will only tell everyone what AIDI calls for and what it does not. ”